SYGalvinChan/OStrich/docs/bare_bones_kernel_with_console.md

 `console_readline()` repeatedly calls `mini_uart_rx()`, storing the characters in the buffer until a new line character is received.
 The string is then terminated with the null character and returned to the caller.

 ## Mini Universal Asynchronous Receiver/Transmitter
 The console is implemented using mini UART, which is one of the three Auxiliary peripherals.
-These AUX peripherals are memory mapped, where registers for controlling the peripherals are mapped to a specified memory addressed.
-Reading and writing to these memory addressed will allow us to read and write to the mapped registers.
+These AUX peripherals are memory mapped,  where a memory addresses are mapped to registers for controlling the peripherals.
+Reading and writing to these memory address will allow us to read and write to the mapped registers.
 The memory addresses are defined in `include/memory_map/aux.h`, following Table 2 in the [datasheet](https://datasheets.raspberrypi.com/bcm2711/bcm2711-peripherals.pdf).

 The mini UART is a secondary low throughput UART intended to be used as a console.
 It needs to be enabled before it can be used.
 It is also recommended that the correct GPIO function mode is selected before enabling the mini UART.